Small Dog

 Small dogs need more — but have less room.

 They eat less per meal — so each portion has to deliver more.
-Less food means less of everything — protein, nutrients, what they rely on.
+Less food means less of everything.
+Protein.
+Nutrients, Everything essential.

 Every bite carries the full weight of their nutrition.